DoctorNova/zip-assignment/README.md

 <img src="docs/setup-step-3.png?raw=true" width="300px">
 <br/>

-## 🥳 You successfully installed the Assignment Zipper.
+### 🥳 You successfully installed the Assignment Zipper.

+## How to use it

+Open your terminal in the parent directory of the folder you want to zip.
+Here you can just type `assignment-zipper.exe` and the application will guide you through the process.